Panagyurishte: Transport

+There are roads leading to the north (Panagyurski kolonii), south (Popintsi), west (Oborishte) and east (Strelcha).
+The main road is the second class II-37 road in direction north–south, leading to Zlatitsa to the north and Pazardzhik to the south.
+Panagyurishte has bus connections to Sofia, Plovdiv and Pazardzhik, as well as nearby villages.
+The town is served by the Bulgarian State Railways as the terminus of railway line No. 81 Plovdiv–Panagyurishte.

 Education and healthcare

 The two largest schools are the elementary "Prof. Marin Drinov" with more than 1,100 pupils and secondary "Nesho Bonchev".
 Other large schools include the Optical Technikal School, Mining Technical School, "20th April" elementary school, "Sv. sv.
 Cyril and Metodius" elementary school and others.

 A large regional hospital is located in the southernmost outskirts of the town on the western banks of the Luda Yana river.
 There is also a large polyclinic in the center as well as numerous private doctor and dentist cabinets.

 Municipality

 The town is a center of the Panagyurishte municipality which includes 9 villages: Popintsi, Oborishte, Banya, Bata, Elshitsa, Levski, Panagyurski kolonii, Poibrene and Srebrinovo, as well as the town itself.